PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Verify Not Confirmation

-Verifies that the message of a JavaScript confirmation dialog not equal to the given value.
+Verifies that the message of a confirmation dialog not equal to the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage